 Build the Trial sequence

-Drag a DISPLAY_SCREEN node into the Trial sequence and rename it as animal_1_image.
+Double click to open the Trial sequence, drag a DISPLAY_SCREEN node into the Trial sequence and rename it as animal_1_image.
 Double click to open the Screen Builder node and click the Insert Image Resource button on the Screen Builder toolbar to insert an animal image from the uploaded image sources.
 Click the value field of the Source File Name property, navigate to the DataSource attached to the Block Sequence; and double click the Animal_1_Image column to connect the DISPLAY_SCREEN with correct column of the data source.

 Drag a PLAY_SOUND node into the Trial sequence and rename it as animal_1_audio.
 Click the Sound File property of the animal_1_audio node and connect it with the correct column of the data source (as being described in step 3.5.1).